mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-params.md

 ![](/static/images/guides/revit-params05.png)

 {% include ltr/en/locale_note.html note='Since we are specifying the name of parameter in a specific language, the definition will break if opened on a Revit with a different language.
 A better way (but a lot less intuitive) is to specify the API integer value of the built-in parameter as input value.
-You can get this value by converting the DB.BuiltInParameter value to an int in python.' image='/static/images/guides/revit-params06.png' %}
+You can get this value by converting the DB.BuiltInParameter value to an integer in python.' image='/static/images/guides/revit-params06.png' %}

 When working with Project and Shared parameters, you can also pass the parameter GUID to the component